Love of Your Life (film): Production

-The film rights for the script by Julia Cox were purchased by Amazon MGM Studios in October 2024 with Ryan Gosling attached to produce with producing partner Jessie Henderson at General Admission.
+The film rights for the script by Julia Cox were purchased by Amazon MGM Studios in October 2024 with Ryan Gosling attached to produce with producing partner Jessie Henderson at Open Invite Entertainment.
 In March 2025, Rachel Morrison joined the project as director.

 Margaret Qualley was reported to be leading the cast in May 2025 and was confirmed to be joined by Patrick Schwarzenegger the following month.
 They were later joined in the cast by Aaron Pierre, Gabriel Basso and Catherine Keener.

+Dustin O'Halloran was hired to compose the score for the film.

-Principal photography was underway in August 2025, with filming scheduled for across Europe.
+Principal photography was underway in August 2025, with filming scheduled for across Europe, and wrapped on October 26.
+One of the filming locations was in Lisbon, Portugal.

+Release

+It had its world premiere at the 2026 Toronto International Film Festival on September 13, 2026, and is scheduled to be released in the United States on October 7, 2026, and on Amazon Prime Video on October 14.